Beaver Valley Headwaters Preserve: Recreation

-The preserve is closed to the public.

-Future plans call for public access.
+The preserve is closed to the public, but future plans call for public access.

 Fishing is prohibited under California Department of Fish and Wildlife regulations due to the imperiled condition of local fish populations.

 Works

 In 2023, California Trout released a short film, Transforming the Beaver Valley Headwaters Preserve, featuring aerial footage of the property and interviews with partners including The Wildlands Conservancy, Scott River Watershed Council, and California Trout.